 It has been a little more than two months since my last post.
 During that period my free time was focused almost exclusively on preparing for the Toastmasters World Championship of Public Speaking that was held in Cincinnati, Ohio from 21-24 August 2013.
 I wrote about qualifying for the World Championship in this post.

 The experience was fantastic.
 The conference, the attendance for which I would put at around 2,000, was well organized.
 The Duke Energy Convention Center was a good choice for a location.
-If you are interested, you can see some photos on the Facebook page of the International Convention itself.

 As I have written previously, judging a speech contest is a highly subjective matter.
 A small group of people in a room of hundreds decides the outcome.
 Choose different people to judge and you will likely get a different result.
 That’s why you have to focus on your message and the audience, and let the rest take care of itself.